One new acute hospital

 It is essential that acute services at Sandwell and City Hospitals be centralised at one, fit-for-purpose, technologically advanced premises to enable all services to be better located in the community and to improve care.

 Our existing hospitals need substantial maintenance.
 City Hospital was originally built in 1887 as a workhouse infirmary, with all of the current inpatient wards dating from this period.
 Sandwell General Hospital was also originally a workhouse infirmary, though the main clinical areas date from the 1970s.
-Barely 1 in 20 of the beds at City Hospital is in a single room, making the control of infections difficult.
+Barely one in 20 of the beds at City Hospital is in a single room, making the control of infections difficult.

 In response to this, our Trust set out to deliver improved physical, mental and social wellbeing, describing the need to redesign the whole health and social care system in Sandwell and West Birmingham.
 This requires a major change in service provision – namely, a substantial transfer of care into more local community and primary care settings and a significant improvement in performance in acute/emergency hospital services.